kjacome24/Developer_seeker/README.md

 # Developer Seeker

 Developer Seeker is a full-stack application built with the MERN stack (MongoDB, Express, React, and Node.js).
-The application allows developers and employers to connect, post jobs, and collaborate through an integrated chat feature.
+The application allows developers and employers to connect, post jobs, and collaborate through an integrated chat feature that works with sockets.io.

 ## Features